-Incidents of aircraft damage in which CPH is a contributing party per 10,000 operations incidents.
-Incidents reported by the persons involved are stated as incidents subject to reporting that have been reported by the persons involved in the specific incident.
+Incidents of aircraft damage in which CPH is a contributing party per 10,000 operations NOTE ncidents.
+Incidents reported by the persons involved are stated s incidents subject to reporting that have been reported by the ersons involved in the specific incident.